GASEN1216/smartDodgeAI/README_EN.md

 ## Main Features

 - **Smart Dodging**: Most enemies and bosses (except town NPCs) will attempt to dodge player projectiles and non-pure melee weapons
+- **Tactical Teleport**: After dodging, if an enemy is charging at you, it will intelligently teleport behind you to continue the chase!
+(This feature is configurable)
+- **Visual Cue**: Before an enemy teleports, an afterimage appears at the target location 0.5 seconds in advance, providing a window to dodge.
 - **Preserved Vanilla AI**: The dodging logic is added on top of the vanilla AI, enemies will still attack and move normally
 - **Visual and Sound Feedback**: When enemies successfully dodge, "MISS" text will be displayed, sound effects played, and particle effects generated
 - **Highly Configurable**: Customize all behaviors through the in-game Mod config menu